 Political analyst weighs in on 'No Kings' protests set to take place in Baton Rouge, across nation

-BATON ROUGE - June 14th is not only Flag Day, but the U.S. Army's 250th birthday.
-It is the target of a movement called No Kings, an effort to publicly reject the actions of President Donald Trump, including the military parade set for the day as well.
+BATON ROUGE - On June 14, which is Flag Day and the U.S. Army's 250th birthday, a military parade set for the day is the target of a movement called No Kings, an effort to publicly reject the parade and the actions of President Donald Trump.

 In Baton Rouge, protesters will meet at 8 a.m. on Saturday to join in the demonstration on North Street and North Fourth Street.